The-Frontier/FrontierObsidian/content/tools/Documentation System.md

 order:
 ---
 # Introduction
-In an effort to create an easy to navigate and easy to read repository for information pertaining to the organization,
+In an effort to create an easy to navigate and easy to read repository for information pertaining to the organization, The Frontier utilizes the Quartz SSG alongside obsidian